 - Continuity – Is the relationship consistent and ongoing over the claimed two years?

 - Cohabitation – Do the documents clearly place both partners at the same address over time?
+Though, in 2026, cohabitation is no longer mandatory.

 - Exclusivity – Are there indicators that both individuals have been faithful and committed?